Student Artist Competition

 Siana is a member of Fayetteville Symphony Orchestra, Western Piedmont Symphony, and she has recently been appointed Associate Concertmaster of Greensboro Symphony Orchestra.
 In addition to her performing career, she enjoys teaching in her private studio.

-Currently, Siana is extending her studies at UNCG, pursuing a Post-Baccalaureate Certificate in violin performance with Professor Fabián López.
+Currently, Siana is extending her studies at UNCG, pursuing a Post-Baccalaureate Certificate in Performance Studies with Dr. Fabián López.

 She plays on a Wojciech Topa violin from 2017.